-This article will teach you how to integrate Contact Form 7 with PayPal to accept payments.
+This article will teach you how to integrate Contact Form 7 with PayPal to accept payments through forms.

 Integrate Contact Form 7 With PayPal

-It’s a good idea to integrate both when a customer needs to make a payment after submitting a form.
+It’s a good idea to integrate the two when a customer needs to make a payment after submitting a form.

-We can accomplish that in two different ways, the first one is by using an add-on plugin, and the second way is without a plugin.
+We can accomplish that in two different ways, the first one is by using an add-on plugin, and the second way is by creating a PayPal button.

 Let’s start with the first way, by using a plugin.

-In this way, we will use an add-on plugin that will help us integrate between Contact Form 7 and PayPal.
+In this way, we will use an add-on plugin to integrate your desired form with PayPal.

 From your WordPress dashboard, navigate to Plugins -> Add New.
 Search for Contact Form 7 – PayPal & Stripe Add-on, install and activate it.

 Once installed, move forward into the plugin dashboard to set it up.